Wood (song)

 "Wood" is a song by the American singer-songwriter Taylor Swift from her twelfth studio album, The Life of a Showgirl (2025).
-Swift wrote and produced the track with Max Martin and Shellback.
-A 1960s Motown-inspired song, "Wood" incorporates synth-pop, pop-funk, pop soul, dance, and disco.
+She wrote and produced it with Max Martin and Shellback.
+A 1960s Motown-inspired song, "Wood" incorporates a combination of disco, dance, funk, soul, and synth-pop styles.
 Its instrumentation features a guitar riff and a prominent horn arrangement.
-The lyrics contain sexual innuendos to describe a male lover's genitals, as well as references to superstition.
-Upon its release, critics deemed the production catchy but panned the lyrics as clunky.
+Lyrically, "Wood" contains sexual innuendos to describe a male lover's genitals, and makes references to superstition.
+The song was criticized for its lyrics.

 Background

-On August 13, 2025, Taylor Swift announced The Life of a Showgirl as her twelfth studio album during an episode of the podcast New Heights, hosted by NFL player and Swift's now-fiancé Travis Kelce and his brother Jason.
-"Wood" was revealed on the same day as the album's ninth track.
+The American singer-songwriter Taylor Swift created her twelfth studio album, The Life of a Showgirl, to reflect on her triumphant state of mind amidst the success of the Eras Tour and her relationship with the football player Travis Kelce in 2024.
+She recorded the album with the producers Max Martin and Shellback in Sweden during May–August 2024, in between the European stops of the Eras Tour.
+Swift announced the album during the August 13, 2025, episode of Travis and Jason Kelce's podcast New Heights; "Wood" was revealed as the ninth track.
+The album was released on October 3, 2025, via Republic Records.

-Composition and lyrics
+Composition

-"Wood" is described as a synth-pop, pop-funk, pop soul, dance, and disco song.
+"Wood" incorporates disco, synth-pop, funk-pop, synth-funk, pop soul, and dance, with a rhythm and blues chorus.
 The arrangement includes flugelhorn, cor anglais, baritone saxophone, bass clarinet, cello, Clavinet, drums, electric guitar and flute.
 Some critics compared the song's guitar riff to that of "I Want You Back" by the Jackson 5.

-The song is about Kelce's penis and compares it to a magic wand and a hard rock.
+The song centers around two main themes.
+The first references Western cultural associations of luck, including the practice of "knocking on wood", a tradition to avert misfortune, and the superstition that seeing a black cat is an omen of bad luck.
+By the chorus, Swift declares that she doesn't need to rely on superstitions to bring her love.
+The second uses metaphors to allude to a male lover's penis, which she compares to a Redwood tree, a magic wand and a hard rock.
 The line "new heights of manhood" references Kelce's podcast, New Heights.
-The lyrics also reference Western cultural associations of luck, including the practice of "knocking on wood", a tradition to avert misfortune, and the superstition that seeing a black cat is an omen of bad luck.
-In an appearance on The Tonight Show with Jimmy Fallon, Swift stated that she had originally intended for the song to be a more "innocent", "throwback kind of timeless-sounding song" about superstitions, but acknowledged that the lyrics had become increasingly racier and more sexual during the songwriting process.
+Appearing on The Tonight Show with Jimmy Fallon, Swift stated that she had originally intended for the song to be a more "innocent", "throwback kind of timeless-sounding song" about superstitions, but acknowledged that the lyrics had become increasingly racier and more sexual during the songwriting process.